andybala/curiousily.github.com/_posts/2017-01-15-what-to-do-when-data-is-missing-part-1.markdown

 Just imagine this title in your favorite newspaper tomorrow morning:

-"Scientists found that the average weight of a woman in New York City is 56.45 kilograms"
+> Scientists found that the average weight of a woman in New York City is 56.45 kilograms.

 Is this correct?
 Can we just ignore the values that are missing?
 And the answer is - it depends.